At a Bedok court, ex-MMA fighter Syafiq Samad trains the next generation

 Syafiq has been running Team Slasher sessions without a dedicated gym environment since March 2025.
 There are two one-hour sessions a day (6pm and 7pm) from Monday to Friday, and on the weekends he organises classes for children.

-After breaking away from his previous affiliated gym due to personal reasons, the 33-year-old decided to train his athletes under his Team Slasher banner.
-But with insufficient capital to set up his own facility, he chose to set up a makeshift training gym outdoors at Bedok, while continuing the hunt for his own space.
+After breaking away from his previous affiliated gym due to personal reasons, the 32-year-old decided to train his athletes under his Team Slasher banner.
+But with insufficient capital to set up his own facility, he chose to set up a makeshift training gym outdoors in Bedok while continuing the hunt for his own space.

 He told The Straits Times: “Definitely, I would prefer to have a gym with proper bags, mats and equipment.
 Over the past 10 months, there have been people who wanted to train with me, but they feel like they need the equipment that it comes with.”

-Syafiq also noted that the group is at the mercy of the weather, due to their training environment being outdoors.
+Syafiq also noted that the group are at the mercy of the weather, due to their training environment being outdoors.

-His group of students train in both Muay Thai and boxing, and their skills level range from seasoned boxers in the national team to casual practitioners looking to keep fit.
+His group of students train in both muay thai and boxing, and their skills levels range from seasoned boxers in the national team to casual practitioners looking to keep fit.

 The senior athletes also help run training programmes when he is occupied with national team duties.